-Proofs are sent by email and must be checked and returned within 24-72 hours of receipt.
-Corresponding authors should coordinate with their co-authors and send only one set of proof corrections.
-The corresponding author is responsible on behalf of the co-authors for the accuracy of all content, including spelling of names and correct affiliations of all co-authors It is the authors’ responsibility to check that all the text and data as contained in the page proofs are correct and suitable for publication.
-We request that authors pay particular attention to author’s names and affiliations as it is essential that these details are accurate when the article is published.
+Proofs are sent by email as PDF files and should be checked and returned within 72 hours of receipt.
+It is the authors’ responsibility to check that all the text and data as contained in the page proofs are correct and suitable for publication.
+We are requested to pay particular attention to author’s names and affiliations as it is essential that these details be accurate when the article is published.

 Plagiarism of text from a previously published manuscript by the same or another author is a serious publication offence.
-Some parts of text may be used, but only where the source of the material quoted is clearly acknowledged.
+Some parts of text may be used, only where the source of the quoted material is clearly acknowledged.

-A.You can send your article via online submission system which is available at our website.
-If the article is not prepared according to the format of Cell J , it will be returned to authors.
+A.You can send your article via online submission system which is available on our website.
+If the article is not prepared according to the format of Cell J, it will be returned to authors.

 B. The order of article appearance in the Journal is not demonstrating the scientific characters of the authors.